emvaugh2/Python-Study-Notes/README.md

 This project was just incorporating everything we've done with lists with the methods and built-in functions.
 Nothing to really see here but you can see my code in the `LensSlicing.py` file in this repo.

+Tuples - a special type of list.
+They can't be modified after you create them.
+More memory efficient.
+You can create a tuple just like a list but you use the `()` instead of the `[]`.

+You can use the `zip()` command to pair two lists together, each index paired with the corresponding index from the other list.
+This creates a zip object.
+You can turn this zip object into a list by using `list()` where the input would be the zip output.
+This seems useful but it creates a tuple and not a list.
+I wonder if there's a list version of this.

 __________________________